MicaLembo/MicaLembo/README.md

 ### Hi there 👋

+- 🎓 PhD Candidate in Epidemiology at Stempel College, Florida International University.
 - 🔭 I’m currently working on neighborhood, cultural and familial factors contributing to Latino adolescents' mental health.
 - 👯 I’m looking to collaborate on projects related to Latino health, mental health, chronic diseases and brain function
 - 📫 How to reach me: Mlemb002@fiu.edu